Featuring the research of early career hydrologists however they wish to communicate it, including pictures, diagrams, or even short videos.

 PHD CANDIDATE IN UNIVERSITY OF ILLINOIS—URBANA CHAMPAIGN During her adolescence, Esther met a girl in Kenya who struggled a whole day to get fresh drinking water.
 Looking at the girl, she wondered: Why do some children waste fresh water in luxury while other children suffer from drinking waste water?
 Why do some children get public … Continue reading Esther Lee’s Research Showcase: What does hydraulic redistribution tell us about how ecosystems respond to climate change?

 Much like groundwater discharges into rivers and streams, groundwater also discharges into the ocean.
 The discharge of terrestrially based water to the coastal ocean is called submarine groundwater discharge, or SGD, and has been observed globally, particularly in nearshore environments.
 SGD impacts both terrestrial and marine environments.
-It discharges terrestrially-based water that is frequently high … Continue reading ECR Hydrology Research Tidbit: Freshwater?
+It discharges terrestrially-based water that is frequently high … Continue reading (Archive) ECR Hydrology Research Tidbit: Freshwater?
 Deep in the Sea?